 Historic Preservation Commission

-The City of Tuscaloosa Historic Preservation Commission holds public hearings with virtual participation capabilities.
-There are several options available to provide input for consideration, listed below:
+Interested in participating in a City of Tuscaloosa Historic Preservation Commission public hearing?
+There are two options available to provide input for consideration:

 - In advance by written comment.
 There's no need to attend in-person.
 Submit written comments by email at hpc@tuscaloosa.com or through the comment form below no later than 3:00pm on the meeting date.
-Written comments from individuals will be provided to the commission for consideration at the meeting and read into the record during the meeting for up to three minutes for each written comment.
+Written comments from individuals will be provided to the commission for consideration prior to the meeting.
 If there is a large group with similar comments, we strongly encourage one letter to be written with multiple signatures on the letter.
 If a large number of letters are submitted for a single case, staff reserves the right to summarize the sentiments of the letters as either for or against.

 Any individual wishing to provide supplemental information (PowerPoint, handouts, etc.) must submit the information to staff via email no later than 3:00pm the Monday before the meeting date.